-Shelter For Life International (SFL) is an international faith-based relief and development organization with over 30 years of experience in providing sustainable development and humanitarian assistance to post-conflict countries around the world.
+Shelter For Life International (SFL) is an international faith-based relief and development organization with 40 years of experience in providing sustainable development and humanitarian assistance to post-conflict countries around the world.

 We believe that sustainable communities are built through the shared involvement of local people who are empowered to be an integral part of the rebuilding process.
 With this grassroots approach, SFL enables people devastated by conflict and disaster to become part of the solution.